-If the weather makes it hard to get out and walk, you can still get your steps and burn calories by doing cardio at home.
-Doing cardio exercises at home ensures that you’re getting your 30-minutes of activity even during the cold and snow of winter.
+If the weather makes it hard to get out and walk, you can still get your steps and burn calories by getting your cardio in at home.
+Doing cardio exercises at home ensures that you are able to get your 30-minutes of activity even during the cold and snow of winter.
 An at-home walking workout can be your secret weapon to hit 10,000 steps per day, or to burn off some stubborn winter fat.

 Getting in a good cardio workout at home may seem like a daunting task when you are first starting out.
 With a few simple exercises, however, you can put together a fun workout routine that burns calories, builds strength and helps you lose weight.
 This at-home walking routine can include our favorite cardio exercise – walking – but you can also add in fun and challenging moves as well.
-Best of all, you can do this routine at home or anywhere else with no equipment required!
+You can use these tips and moves right away, at home or anywhere else, with no equipment required!

 Note: If you haven’t downloaded the Pacer app yet, download Pacer for free (on mobile)!